api-platform/docs/core/json-schema.md

 Example: a `"type" => "json"` in `openapi_context` is a `"type" => "array"` in `json_schema_context`.

-You can obtain more informations about the available [JSON Schema Types and format here](http://json-schema.org/understanding-json-schema/reference/type.html).
+You can obtain more information about the available [JSON Schema Types and format here](http://json-schema.org/understanding-json-schema/reference/type.html).

 ## Generating a JSON Schema Programmatically